 - 1: Registration of the agent by ROA.

 - 2: Set the TaskManager role.

-- 3: Create of group grp_1 with CompGroup type.
+- Create of group grp_1 with CompGroup type.

 - 4: Enter into grp_1 .

-- 5: Wait until the group grp_1 is prepared, i.e. all agents with corresponding roles are present.
+- 5: Wait until the group grp_1 is prepared, i.e. all agents with corresponding

 - 6: Find any computational agent ca (agent with CompAgent role) in the group grp_1 .

-- 7: Establish connection to ca, i.e. create initiator init with type ControlMsgInit and connect it to the agent ca.
+- Establish connection to ca, i.e. create initiator init with type ControlMsgInit and connect it to the agent ca.

-8: repeat

-- 9: Se

 - Send a request message with description of the problem and random setting to ca.

 - 10: Wait for a result.

 - 11: until the problem is solved or the time exceeded

 - 12: End the connection of the initiator init.

 - 13: Leave the group grp_1 .

 - 14: Wait until the group grp_1 is empty.

 - 15: Destroy the group grp_1 .

 - 16: Remove the TaskManager role.

-The task manager represents the problem which should be solved, and coordinates the actions of other agents in its computational group.
-A pseudocode of this agent is in Algorithm 1.
-The algorithms describe mainly organizational aspects of this scenario and consist of statements relating the DL model in ROA.
+DL model in ROA.
 The task manager sends control messages to the RBF network (Algorithm 2), i.e. a computational agent which should classify data.
 In order to do this, it needs training and testing data from a data source (database agent Algorithm 3).